wp-plugins/google-maps-easy/readme.txt

 3. Set the address of the marker by using the address field or fields with marker coordinates.
 Or you can just click on a point on the map.
 4. Click "Save map marker" button.

-At this point you have the ability to set marker configuration:
+At this point you have the ability to set google map marker configuration:

 * add marker description - besides text, you can attach images, links and videos;
 * select the icon for the marker - you can choose it from the list of icons or upload your own icon;